succeeding in a fully-priced market

 Moderated by Mark Suter, Director of Business Development, SS&C Technologies

 The rise in growth equity deals over the past decade has had a substantial impact on public and private markets.
 Regulatory pressure and costs associated with public ownership have motivated many companies to remain private.
 The Growth Equity & Staying Private Longer panel will discuss why these companies are turning to a diverse set of investors for funding, such as growth equity and private equity firms, as well as hedge funds.

-Teddie Wardi, Principal, Insight Venture Partners
+Teddie Wardi, Managing Director, Insight Venture Partners

 Chris Carey, Principal, Stripes Group

 Jessie Cai, Vice President, General Atlantic

 As more investors take notice of the potential proliferation of frontier technologies, the space will continue to grow and new industries will emerge.
 The Frontier Technology panel will explore technology that has the ability to make a significant impact on our future but hasn’t yet reached mass market commercial adoption.
 Frontier technology encompasses virtual reality, augmented reality, computer vision, artificial intelligence, drones, and robotics.